NitorCreations/nflow/README.md

 See the next sections for creating your own workflow definitions.

+Note!
+Starting from 4.0.0 release, nFlow requires Java 8 or newer.
+Older releases require Java 7 or newer.

 ## <a name="components"></a>Ok, I'm interested!

 For a more thorough getting started guide, configurations, license information etc. checkout the [nFlow wiki pages](https://github.com/NitorCreations/nflow/wiki)!
 You can also look into a short [slide deck](https://github.com/NitorCreations/nflow/raw/master/nflow-documentation/presentations/nflow_presentation.pdf).